Dillyytv/dxrp-public/docs/rules/official/en.md

 - You cannot place, move, or remove props if involved in an RP situation

 ---
+### 🔷 Wire

+- Wire is a privilege, and so be mindful not to abuse it, or it will be taken away from you.
+- You cannot use speakers to annoy or deafen players.
+- You cannot use wire to make it unreasonably hard to raid a base, be reasonable.

+---

 ### 🔷 Job-Specific Rules

 #### 👑 Mayor

 - You cannot base outside of PD
-- You can build outside of PD only for governmental reasons (such as checkpoints)
+- You can build outside of PD only for governmental reasons (such as checkpoints), with a maximum of 2 outside builds.
-- You cannot make laws that contradict rules (example: making RDM a good thing)
+- You cannot make laws that contradict rules (Example: making RDM a good thing)
-- You cannot make laws targeting individuals
+- You cannot make laws targeting individuals or groups (Making thieves KOS, making shark hats illegal)
 - Laws must be within reason
 - On major law changes, announce it to the population before enforcing it
 - Lockdowns are for arresting people outside; prop houses count as being indoors

 #### 👮 Police

-- You cannot base outside of PD
+- You cannot base outside of PD.
-- You can build outside of PD only for governmental reasons (such as checkpoints)
+- You can build outside of PD only for governmental reasons (such as checkpoints).
-- You must follow hierarchy when possible (Mayor > Chief > Officer)
+- You must follow hierarchy when possible (Mayor > Chief > Officer).
+Raiding without a superior's permission is not allowed.
-- Lockdowns are for arresting people outside; prop houses count as being indoors
+- Lockdowns are for arresting people outside; prop houses count as being indoors.
-- Mutinies are allowed
-- Corruption is allowed
+- Corruption is **NOT** allowed.
+You cannot give your friends a pass but arrest others.
-- Arrests can only be done on people breaking laws; you cannot be bribed into arresting an innocent
+- Arrests can only be done on people breaking laws; you cannot be bribed into arresting an innocent.

 #### 💼 Gun Dealers

-- You must have an intent to provide the services assigned to your job
+- You must have an intent to provide the services assigned to your job.
-- One group cannot have a monopoly on this job
+- One group cannot have a monopoly on this job.

 #### ⚕️ Medic

-- One group cannot have a monopoly on this job
+- One group cannot have a monopoly on this job.
-- You cannot base with another medic
+- You cannot base with another medic.

 ---

 ### 🔷 Raiding

 - Raiding the same base has a **⏰ 10 minute cooldown**.
-This cooldown applies only once the raid ends
+This cooldown applies only once the raid ends.
-- Raids are initiated when a pry bar is used on a door, or when a raider enters a house uninvited
+- A raid begins when a player starts using a crowbar on a door, refuses to leave the property when asked, walks past a KOS sign uninvited, or shoots a base owner.
-- If you die during a raid as a **defender**, you can return to it no matter what
+- If you die during a raid as a **defender**, you can return to it no matter what.
 - If you die during a raid as a **raider**, you can return to it if someone is still alive raiding the base
+- A raider that leaves a raid for any reason cannot return to it (Going out from any door counts as leaving a raid).
 - If no raider is left inside a base, the raid ends.
-This applies even if the raider walks out for a few seconds
+This applies even if the raider walks out for a few seconds.
-- Cops cannot stealth raid unless they have proper proof something illegal is happening.
-You must announce yourself
-- As soon as a raid is initiated, no prop may be placed, moved, added, or deleted by both parties until it is over
+- As soon as a raid is initiated, no prop may be placed, moved, added, or deleted by both parties until it is over.
 - Do not disconnect during or right before a raid.
-You must wait for a raid to end before quitting
+You must wait for a raid to end before quitting.
-- Third parties are allowed to join the raid on either side, or against both, as long as they have an RP reason to do so
+- Third parties are allowed to join the raid on either side, or against both, as long as they have an RP reason to do so.
 - The only entity allowed to be used to reach a base you're raiding or planning to raid is the **entity ladder**
   - **The prop ladder does not count**

+#### Cop specific rules
+- Officers must ask their superior (if possible) for permission to raid.
+The chain of command goes: Mayor > Chief > Officer.
+Raiding without a superior’s permission is against the rules.
+- The police department cannot raid a base for no reason, they must have suspicion of criminal activity.
+  - If no concrete proof is known, officers must announce themselves to the homeowners, and try their best to communicate with them on their intent.
+(Hearing printers is NOT enough, you need to see illegal activity)
+	- If there is concrete proof of criminal activity, officers do not have to announce themselves and can raid normally.

 ---